joshcord99/tutorai/README.md

 # TUTORAI

-A privacy-preserving coding problem tutor for LeetCode that provides AI-powered hints, solutions, and tutoring.
+A standalone privacy-preserving coding problem tutor for LeetCode that provides AI-powered hints, solutions, and tutoring.

 ## Quick Start